-- a) ENLS111 (practical module): It is strongly recommended that students with a matriculation result below 60% in English as a second language, or a result below 50% in English as a first language should choose this course. - b) ENLL111 (Academic module): It is strongly recommended that students with a matriculation result of 60% or more in L2, or a result of 50% or more in L1 should choose this course. - c) ENLL 121: To register for the second semester academic module (ENLL121), a student must have obtained a mark of 60% or more for the academic module of the first semester (ENLL111).
-Students who fail to obtain 60% for their module mark of the first semester (ENLL 111) will be streamed into the service-/ practical module of the second semester (ENLS 122).
-However, the English subject group retains the right to consider individual cases on merit.
+- ENLS111 (practical module): It is strongly recommended that students with a matriculation result below 60% in English as a second language (L2), or a result below 50% in English as a first language (L1) should enrol for this module. - f) ENLL111 (academic module): It is strongly recommended that students with a matriculation result of 60% or more in L2, or a result of 50% or more in L1 should enrol for this module. - g) ENLL 121: To register for the second semester academic module (ENLL121), a student must have obtained a mark of 60% or more for the academic module of the first semester (ENLL111).
+Students who fail to obtain 60% for their module mark in the first semester (ENLL 111) will be streamed into the practical module for the second semester (ENLS121).
+However, the English subject group retains the right to consider individual cases on merit. - Students who enrol for the academic courses will be required to undergo additional reading assessments in the reading laboratory.
+Students who do not achieve the required level, will have to attend the additional reading programme.

-Students who passed French at grade 12 level, may not register for FREN111, 121/FREB111,121.

-- b) Students who already have a knowledge of French will be allowed to register for FREN211 after successfully passing an entrance test.
-In such cases, registration for FREN211 will be allowed from the second year of study - Students who have passed FREB111 and 121 will be allowed to continue with FREN211, 221. - d) Credits can not be obtained for both FREN111 and FREB111, neither for both FREN121 and FREB121.
+- Students who passed French at grade 12 level, may not register for FREN111, 121/FREB111,121. - b) Students who already have a knowledge of French will be allowed to register for FREN211 after successfully passing an entrance test.
+In such cases, registration for FREN211 will be allowed from the second year of study. - Students who have passed FREB111 and 121 will be allowed to continue with FREN211, 221. - d) Credits can not be obtained for both FREN111 and FREB111, neither for both FREN121 and FREB121.